Nevada County California assistance programs.

-Over $1.5 million in federal government stimulus funds is being sent to Nevada county to address both homelessness and to offer people in need help paying pay their monthly rent.
-The Salvation Army is flush with a $1.6 million grant designed to address these problems.
+Over $1.5 million in federal government stimulus funds is being sent to Nevada county on an annual basis to address both homelessness and to offer people in need help paying pay their monthly rent.
+The Salvation Army as well as other agencies will generally receive the funds to address these problems.

 The funds have two main goals.
 The money is intended to stop evictions and prevent people from becoming homeless, and also to rehouse individuals and families on the street with support services and cash grants.